 There are a few portions of the rule that I 1 wanted to comment on specifically.
 One was the natural gas 2 reporting requirement.
 In the committee, you may remember 3 that there was a non-unanimous opinion about the --4 including or excluding natural gas volumes.
 I had to 5 abstain from that particular vote because I was kind of 6 conflicted by the arguments of both the industry 7 representatives and the agency representatives.
-8

-9 I certainly agree that the compelling interests 10 of the state and federal governments are to ensure that 11 there is some reporting of gas releases, because that's a 12 waste of the resource.

-13 The industry, however, was concerned that you're mixing resource-waste issues into what amounts to be an 14 environmental/public-health rule.
+8 9 I certainly agree that the compelling interests 10 of the state and federal governments are to ensure that there is some reporting of gas releases, because that's a 11 12 waste of the resource.
+The industry, however, was concerned that you're 13 mixing resource-waste issues into what amounts to be an 14 environmental/public-health rule.
 The way that we cut the 15 difference initially was to say that you have to report a 16 gas release as -- because it could have a potential effect 17 in public health, especially hydrogen sulfide releases, but 18 that -- verbally.
 But that actually trying to measure 19 those volumes was more of a waste issue.
+20 I understand that -- I think the parties probably 21 now are not uncomfortable with putting the gas volumes back 22 into Rule 116.
+I don't have any objection to that.
+23 Ι would hate to have to have the Commission go through a 24 separate rule-making to create a new rule to put it 25

-20 somewhere else.
-This might be a handy place to put it, and 1 I think there's compelling reasons why the State needs to 2 have that information.
-But again, it appeared to me to be 3 a conservation and waste of the resource concerned.
-4 I remained, throughout the process and through 5 the last the meeting, concerned that the wording of Rule 6 116.D was -- would not necessarily allow -- or that there 7 would be debate over whether it would allow the Division to 8 require some form of corrective action, response, to 9 repeated releases at the same site of amounts that were 10 below the reporting thresholds.
-And you may remember that 11 the minimum reporting threshold is five barrels of fluids, 12 13 essentially, oil, produced water, or other chemicals.
-Repeated releases of four barrels or four and a 14 half barrels or even two barrels at the same site, which 15 has occurred in this state, could eventually have a 16 cumulative effect.
-I was told that the wording of 116.D 17 could allow the Division to take some action, it was either 18 19 brought to the Division's attention or the Division monitored the situation closely enough to know when sites 20 were having multiple releases.
-21 Dr. Neeper has come up with a way to quantify 22 23 those cumulative effects, and I urge your thought and 24 consideration of his change.
-And he does it in the form of tying multiple cumulative unreported releases to the 25- barrel threshold.
+1 somewhere else.
+This might be a handy place to put it, and 2 I think there's compelling reasons why the State needs to 3 have that information.
+But again, it appeared to me to be 4 a conservation and waste of the resource concerned.
+5 I remained, throughout the process and through 6 the last the meeting, concerned that the wording of Rule 7 116.D was would not necessarily allow or that there 8 would be debate over whether it would allow the Division to 9 require some form of corrective action, response, to 10 repeated releases at the same site of amounts that were 11 below the reporting thresholds.
+And you may remember that 12 the minimum reporting threshold is five barrels of fluids, 13 essentially, oil, produced water, or other chemicals.
+14 Repeated releases of four barrels or four and a 15 half barrels or even two barrels at the same site, which 16 has occurred in this state, could eventually have a 17 cumulative effect.
+I was told that the wording of 116.D 18 could allow the Division to take some action, it was either 19 brought to the Division's attention or the Division 20 monitored the situation closely enough to know when sites 21 were having multiple releases.
+22 Dr. Neeper has come up with a way to quantify 23 those cumulative effects, and I urge your thought and 24 consideration of his change.
+And he does it in the form of 25 tying multiple cumulative unreported releases to the 25- barrel threshold.